chloenia/SWAI/README.md

 # SWAI

-run local.py to test body detection
+run local.py to test body detection.

-Had difficulties to deploy.
+the video will stored in static folder.